ICTU/quality-time/docs/USAGE.md

 To hide columns from the report, set the `hidden_columns` parameter, for example `http://www.quality-time.example.org/api/v3/report/<report_uuid>/pdf?hidden_columns=target,comment`.
 Possible options are `trend`, `status`, `measurement`, `target`, `source`, `comment`, and `tags`.

 To export an older version of a report, add the `report_date` parameter with a date value in ISO-format (YYYY-MM-DD), for example `http://www.quality-time.example.org/api/v3/report/<report_uuid>/pdf?report_date=2020-09-01`.

+## Notifications

+*Quality-time* can send notifications about metrics that turned red, i.e. that don't meet their target, to Microsoft Teams channels.
+To enable notifications for a report, expand the report header and paste a [Microsoft Teams webhook](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook).

+If a webhook has been configured, *Quality-time* will check for new red metrics every minute.
+As soon as one or more metrics in the report turn red, a notification will be sent to the Microsoft Teams channel configured by the webhook.